 - versatile.
 Use on ribs, pork shoulder, butt, loin or on chicken and beef for extra flavor.

-Looking for more spice mixes?
+Looking for more homemade spice blends?

 Tools I use